-At Blue Compass, we love staying on top of the latest SEO trends, and one we’re keeping an eye on in 2018 is voice search.
+At Blue Compass, we love staying on top of the latest SEO trends, and one we’re keeping an eye on the trends in voice search.
 Today, we’re seeing three big things happening with voice search: it’s more accurate than ever, more household products are equipped with voice search and the number of voice search queries is rising.
 In fact, 40% of adults perform a voice search once per day.

 However, few people type the way they speak, which means websites optimized for the way searchers type may not always match the way searchers speak.
 As more and more people use voice search to find information online, the way we optimize our websites will shift.
-As we look ahead at SEO trends of 2018, find out what you can do to prepare for the increase in voice searches.
+As we look ahead at SEO trends, find out what you can do to prepare for the increase in voice searches.

 How does voice search work?